devkodama/PACS-Assistant/README.md

 ## Focus following

-PACS Assistant treats EI, PowerScribe, and Epic as though they were integrated instead of being separate applications.
-PACS Assistant watches your mouse and keeps the appropriate application in focus.
+PACS Assistant treats EI, PowerScribe, and Epic as though they were unified instead of being separate applications.
+PACS Assistant watches your mouse and keeps the appropriate application window in focus.
 You don't need to click on each application to switch focus.

-In most cases, key presses are transmitted to the application which has focus.
-However, when appropriate, some keys may be transmitted to a different application.
+In most cases, key presses are transmitted to the window which has focus.
+However, when appropriate, some keys may be transmitted to a different window or application.

 > For example, if the Tab key is assigned to the PowerScribe command "Next Field", pressing Tab will send a "Next Field" command to PowerScribe regardless of whether the mouse is hovering over the PowerScribe window or over an EI image window.

 ## Viewport activation for EI

 PACS Assistant can activate the EI viewport under the mouse pointer when certain EI keyboard shortcuts are pressed.
-You don't need to click to change the active viewport before you press the shortcut key.
+This eliminates the need to click or turn the mouse wheel to activate the viewport before you press a shortcut key.

-> For example, if the `W` key is mapped to EI Rotate image, pressing the `W` key will first activate the viewport under the mouse pointer and *then* rotate the image, since that is what you likely intended.
+> For example, if the `X` key is mapped to the EI Invert image tool, pressing the `X` key will first activate the viewport under the mouse pointer and *then* invert the image, since that is what you likely intended.

-In order to enable this functionality, you first need to tell PACS Assistant which shortcut keys are mapped to which tools in EI.
-[WIP] Not done yet, don't use -> This can be done by creating a file named EIKeyList.txt in the PACS Assistant directory that has a comma-separated list of shortcut keys, for example:
+In order to enable this functionality, you first need to tell PACS Assistant which shortcut keys you have mapped to which tools in EI.
+You can do this by entering a comma-separated list of shortcut keys on the Settings page.
+I would recommend including shortcut keys for the following tools:

-> 1, 2, 3, 4, 5, +1, +2, +3, +4, +5, d, +d, f, +f, x, w, +w, e, +e
+* All W/L presets
+* Invert
+* Flip horizontal
+* Flip vertical
+* Rotate 90 left
+* Rotate 90 right
+* Switch viewport to next series
+* Switch viewport to previous series
+* Next set of images
+* Previous set of images

+Use the prefix `+` for Shift, `^` for Ctrl, and `!` for Alt.
+For example, Shift-A would be entered as *+a*, Ctrl-X would be entered as *^x*, and Shift-Ctrl-T would be entered as *+^t*.

+> For example, my list of shortcut keys, corresponding to the above list of tools, looks like:
+>
+>> 1,2,3,4,5,+1,+2,+3,+4,+5,x,w,+w,e,+e,d,f,+d,+f
+>
+> where the number keys and the Shift number keys are W/L presets, and the other keys are the other tools.

 ## New keyboard shortcuts

-PACS Assistant provides several new keyboard shortcuts for working with PowerScribe and EI.
-Most of these keys work when the mouse is hovering over the Powerscribe, EI, and sometimes Epic windows.
+PACS Assistant provides several new keyboard shortcuts (hotkeys) for working with PowerScribe and EI.
+Most of these keys will work when the mouse is hovering over the Powerscribe, EI, Epic, or PACS Assistant windows.

 ### CapsLock key